jamesrcounts/jamesrcounts.com/_posts/2021-07-16-container-releases-to-kubernetes-with-azure-devops.md

 -   Where do I need to deploy it?
 -   What artifacts do I need for deployment?

-If you don’t yet have all the answers, that’s ok.
+If you don't yet have all the answers, that's ok.
 Hopefully, by the end of this example, you will have a better idea.

 ### Application(s) to Deploy

-For this example, I’ll focus on one of the apps from [phippyandfriends](https://github.com/jamesrcounts/phippyandfriends/tree/2021.06): parrot.
+For this example, I'll focus on one of the apps from [phippyandfriends](https://github.com/jamesrcounts/phippyandfriends/tree/2021.06): parrot.
 Parrot is a .Net application and provides the user interface that displays the other applications detected by captainkube.